thesamesam/bsd-games/README.md

-Many programs that were in the original 2.17 distribution were removed to focus on providing playable games, rather than a rusty junk pile. boggle, mille, and monop were infringing on Hasbro copyrights. hunt, dm, and phantasia were unplayable on single-user systems. arithmetic, quiz, wtf, rain, worms, bcd, ppt, morse, number, pig, pom, random, and wargames, were just plain junk and would likely be missed by no one.
+Many programs that were in the original 2.17 distribution were removed to focus on providing playable games, rather than a rusty junk pile. boggle, mille, and monop were infringing on Hasbro copyrights. hunt, dm, and phantasia were unplayable on single-user systems. rain and worms were text-mode screensavers, of no use today. quiz, wtf, bcd, ppt, morse, number, pig, pom, random, and wargames, were just plain junk.
 The following programs were removed because they are already maintained elsewhere as seprate projects.